-1. REQUIRED APPROVAL.
-This Contract shall not become effective until and unless approved by appropriate official action of the governing body of each party.

-2. DEFINITIONS.
-"State" means the State of Nevada and any state agency identified herein, its officers, employees and immune contractors as defined in NRS 41.0307.

-3. CONTRACT TERM.
-This Contract shall be effective: July 1, 2012 subject to Board of Examiners' approval (anticipated to be June 12, 2012) to June 30, 2015, with the option to renew for an additional two (2) year period, unless sooner terminated by either party as set forth in this Contract.
+- 1. REQUIRED APPROVAL.
+This Contract shall not become effective until and unless approved by appropriate official action of the governing body of each party. - 2.
+DEFINITIONS.
+"State" means the State of Nevada and any state agency identified herein, its officers, employees and immune contractors as defined in NRS 41.0307. - 3.
+CONTRACT TERM.
+This Contract shall be effective: July 1, 2017 (subject to Board of Examiners' approval) to June 30, 2021, unless sooner terminated by either party as set forth in this Contract. - 4.
+TERMINATION.

-4. TERMINATION.
 The Contract may be terminated or not renewed by either party prior to the date set forth in paragraph (3), pursuant to NRS 425.375(2).
 Each party remains fully responsible for their performance under the terms of this contract during that time period.
 The parties expressly agree that this contract may be terminated immediately if for any reason DWSS, State and/or Federal funding ability to satisfy this Contract is withdrawn, limited, or impaired.
-All property purchased partially or fully with CSEP federal funds as indicated on the most recent inventory plus purchases in the interim time period will be disposed of in full compliance with federal laws, rules and regulations.
+All property purchased partially or fully with CSEP federal funds as indicated on the most recent inventory plus purchases in the interim time period will be disposed of in full compliance with federal laws, rules and regulations. - 5.
+NOTICE.

-5. NOTICE.
 All notices or other communications required or permitted to be given under this Contract shall be in writing and shall be deemed to have been duly given if delivered personally in hand, by telephonic facsimile with simultaneous regular mail, or mailed certified mail, return receipt requested, postage prepaid on the date posted, and addressed to the other party at the address set forth above.